This brings us to the nervous system of the factory floor: the SEMI SECS/GEM standards.

 Recipe Management (Process Programs)

-In semiconductor manufacturing, the “recipe” (Process Program) dictates everything: temperature, pressure, gas flow, and time.
-SEMI SECS/GEM allows the host to upload unformatted recipes to the machine (S7F3) and select which one to run (S2F41).
+The recipe dictates everything: temperature, pressure, gas flow, and time.
+SECS/GEM allows the host to upload unformatted recipes to the machine (S7F3) and select which one to run (S2F41).
+This ensures strict version control and prevents operators from making expensive manual entry errors.

 Challenges in SECS/GEM Integration